doobwa/pipeline/README.md

 Adding new method wrappers (e.g. liblinear, etc) is always welcome.

-The preferred way of committing is:
+The preferred way of updating your local repo before pushing to github is shown below.

 ```bash
 git fetch origin